langnico/langnico.github.io/_pages/talks_onepage.md

 permalink: /talks/
 author_profile: true
 ---
+-   May 2023: Invited talk at [AI for Good](https://aiforgood.itu.int/event/remote-sensing-enables-monitoring-life-above-and-under-water-global-vegetation-monitoring-with-probabilistic-deep-learning/): "Global vegetation monitoring with probabilistic deep learning"

 -   May 2022: Oral presentation at ESA's Living Planet Symposium in Bonn about our work on global high-resolution canopy height mapping fusing Sentinel-2 and GEDI.
 See the [project page](https://langnico.github.io/globalcanopyheight/).